 4 Alaeddin Tepe

-Built on the site of Konya's former citadel and right in the city centre, this park is the place where Konya locals come to promenade in the evening and sip tea in the gardens.
-At the foot of the incline up the hill, visitors can find the excavation site of Alaeddin Kaykobad's palace and the remains of the old city wall.
-On top of the hill is the 13th century Alaeddin Camii, built as a pillared mosque according to Arabic design with a wooden ceiling supported by 42 antique columns.
+Built on the site of Konya's former citadel, this park, right in the city center, is the place where Konya locals come to promenade in the evening and sip tea in the gardens.
+At the foot of the incline up the hill, are the excavation site of Alaeddin Kaykobad's palace and the remains of the old city wall.
+On top of the hill is the Alaeddin Camii built in the 13th century.
+It was built as a pillared mosque according to Arabic design, with a wooden ceiling supported by 42 antique columns.

 Location: Off Mevlana Caddesi